Noduko/InfoHUD/README.md

 <br>

 - **Option 3:**
 <br>If you have no clue what any of this means, don't worry!
-You can use one of my lua template which is made easy to use.
+You can use one of my lua template available [here](https://github.com/Noduko/FFXI-Dream-UI) (addons > GearSwap > Data) which is made easy to use.

 **How to display extra icons:**